-A judge delayed in issuing decisions in several matters until well after the 90-day deadline and filed salary affidavits falsely stating that he did not have any matters under submission for more than 90 days.
+A judge submitted numerous salary affidavits falsely declaring that he did not have any case pending for more than 90 days.
 Com. on Jud.
-Performance, Decision and Order Imposing Public Admonishment on Judge Brian Lamb (2019) pp. 1-5.
+Performance, Public Admonishment of Judge Dale A. Reinholtsen (2015) pp. 1-3.

 A judge failed to resentence a criminal defendant for over three years after being directed to do so by the Court of Appeal.
 Com. on Jud.
 Performance, Decision and Order Imposing Public Admonishment on Judge Jose I. Sandoval (2019) p.
 4.